Forever My Girl

 Forever My Girl is a 2018 American romantic drama film written and directed by Bethany Ashton Wolf based on the novel by Heidi McLaughlin.
 It follows a country musician (Alex Roe) who sets out to win over the girl he left at the altar eight years before (Jessica Rothe).
 Abby Ryder Fortson, Travis Tritt, and John Benjamin Hickey also star.

 The film was released in the United States on January 19, 2018.
 It received negative reviews from critics, who denounced the writing and chemistry between the actors, and compared it negatively to Nicholas Sparks films.
-However, audience reception was more positive, and the film was a modest box office success grossing $16 million on a $3.5 million budget.
+The film was a modest box office success, grossing $16 million on a $3.5 million budget.

 Plot

-In Saint Augustine, Louisiana, Josie is left at the altar by her fiancé Liam to pursue fame and fortune.
-Eight years later, Liam is a successful country singer.
-The day after a concert in New Orleans, Liam, after a one night stand wakes up to discover the girl he slept with jumping excitedly, unaware she is on his beat up cell phone.
-Panicked, Liam takes the phone to a store where the manager fixes the phone for Liam.
-Afterwards, his manager questions why he still has the phone, Liam revealing it has a very important message on it.
-While watching TV, Liam learns that Mason, one of his groomsmen from the wedding and his best friend from childhood, has been killed in a car accident.
+In St. Augustine, Louisiana, Josie is left at the altar by her fiancé Liam to pursue fame and fortune.
+Eight years later, he is a successful country singer.

+The morning after a concert in New Orleans, Liam wakes up to discover the girl he brought home jumping excitedly on and breaking his cell phone.
+Panicked after realizing, he takes the phone to an electronics store where the manager fixes it for him.
+Asked why he still has the damaged phone, Liam tells him it has an important message on it.

-Liam returns to St. Augustine and attends Mason's funeral.
-Although Liam attempts to be discreet, Josie recognizes him.
-After Mason's burial, Josie approaches Liam and punches him in the stomach.
+While watching TV, Liam learns that Mason, his childhood best friend, has been killed in a car accident.
+He returns to St. Augustine to attend the funeral.
+Although Liam attempts to be discreet, Josie bumps into him.
+After the burial, she punches him in the gut.

-Liam stays with his father, Pastor Brian, although his father is bitter that Liam never kept in contact after becoming famous.
-While becoming reacquainted with the town, Liam encounters Josie at a flower shop she owns.
-Liam learns that Josie has a seven-year old daughter, Billy, and that he is the father.
+Liam stays with his father, Pastor Brian, although he's bitter that Liam also cut off contact with him.
+While reacquainting himself with the town, he encounters Josie at her flower shop.
+Liam learns that she has a seven-year-old daughter, Billy, and that he is the father.
 Josie confesses that she found out she was pregnant two weeks after he left her at the altar.
-Although Josie tried to contact him, Liam never returned her call, and Josie decided that if Liam didn't care enough to call her back to find out what was so important, then she wasn't going to contact him again because she and Billy deserve better.
-He is also surprised to learn that his father also tried to tell him that Josie was pregnant with their daughter at one of his concerts seven years ago, but Liam was so absorbed in his fame that he rudely dismissed his father and didn’t listen to him.
-Liam eventually persuades Josie to let him spend time with Billy, albeit on Josie's terms.
-Billy quickly realizes Liam is her father, much to Josie's surprise, and supports Liam's idea.
+Although she tried to contact him, Liam never returned her call, so she decided to raise Billy alone.

+Liam is surprised to learn that his father also tried to tell him that Josie was pregnant at one of his concerts seven years ago.
+However, he was too absorbed in his fame and didn't listen to him.
+Liam eventually persuades Josie to let him spend time with Billy, albeit on her terms.
+Billy quickly realizes Liam is her father, much to Josie's surprise, and agrees to get to know each other.